liquid-img

 Turf Replacement participants may be eligible to receive $100 per new tree installed (maximum of 5 trees) as part of their turf replacement project.
 View the Turf Replacement Program's terms and conditions for details.

-Note: Customers may be eligible for the tree rebate only if they are participating in the Turf Replacement Program.
+Note: Customers may be eligible for the tree rebate and landscape design rebate only if they are participating in the Turf Replacement Program.

 Not sure what to put in place of grass?
-Get inspired!
-Go to IRWD.com/landscape/redesign, or start with the resources below.
+Join the Yardtopia™ Initiative to get inspired.
+Go to yardtopia.com.

 Frequently asked questions